GoodRyan/FinalProject/README.md

 Next I will need to get the gps signal into my project.
 To accomplish this I will use the all purpose JB inputs.
 Looking at the master UCF file, I discover that JB(0) is at location T3, so I will use this as my GPS input.
 At this point I'm having trouble implementing a one bit input into my project.
 I found out the problem was I was using quotation marks in my MPD file instead of apostraphes, making the software believe it should expect a multi-bit input.
 Now i'm getting another error where it is not allowing me to use location T3, as it cannot be packed into a single IOB component.
 I discovered that I was using the same location pin twice from previous experimentation.
 I fixed that issue by setting the locations correctly, and now I need to write my C program to interpret the incoming data, convert it to ASCII and output it to the terminal.

 29 April - I start writing my C code by creating an unsigned char to store binary strings.
 Then, I put a temporary binary string 0b01000001 or "A" to test if I can send binary to the FPGA and generate ascii.
 This doesn't work.
 I test out sending "A".
 That doesn't work either.
 Next I try hex, 0x41.
 This doesn't work either.
 Not good.
 So I try reverting to code I know works.
 Receive a byte from the terminal and print it back.
 This doesn't work.
 At this point it has to be hardware related.

+30 April - I resolved the problem by checking that the correct ELF file was being used, and finding that it wasn't.
+However, this lead to another problem where occasionally the FPGA would take countrol of my mouse and begin exiting programs whenever I wrote to the UART port.
+I spent three hours attempting to resolve this issue, but in the end I decided that the best course of action was to re-install Xilinx and re-follow the instructions for lab 4b.
+Once that is done, we will see if the problem persists.